 For those who aren’t as tied to their dining-out or takeout rituals, replacing some restaurant meals with cooking at home can really go a long way with helping to curtail spending.

 According to MoneyUnder30, the average commercially prepared meal costs $13/person (and probably much more than that if you add appetizers or drinks, or you live in a bigger city).
 Now multiply that number by the members of your family, add taxes and gratuity and that bill starts climbing even higher.

-Plus, this is one of those cases where the costs add up.
-Given the numbers above, if you swap out 10 meals out for 10 at home, you’ll pocket $90 a month.
+The cost of groceries for a meal prepared at home can cost on average $4 a person.
+While a $9 difference may not seem like a big deal, think about it this way: Given the numbers above, if you swap out 10 meals for 10 at home, you’ll pocket $90 a month.
 (Again, it might be even more, depending on your takeout costs.)
+This is one of those cases where the costs can really add up over time!

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.